 About the Author

-Craig Dworkin, Professor in the English Department at the University of Utah, is the author of Reading the Illegible and the editor of several collections, including most recently The Sound of Poetry/The Poetry of Sound (with Marjorie Perloff) and Language to Cover a Page: The Early Writings of Vito Acconci (MIT Press).
+Craig Dworkin, Professor in the English Department at the University of Utah, is the author of Reading the Illegible and the editor of Language to Cover a Page: The Early Writings of Vito Acconci (MIT Press).

 "Craig Dworkin’s social formalist commentaries and compendia are among the most telling works of criticism in our time.
 Both provocative and mesmerizing, Dworkin’s detailed readings of forms, structures, and bibliographic codes (rather than themes and subject matter), with special attention to potentially unnoticed discrepancies, elucidates the warp and woof of a series of hard-core and uncanny art practices in which the ‘remove of literature’ (erasure of signal, voiding of medium, foregrounding of paratext) opens the floodgates of a sublimely nude poetics of blank: the noise of silence."